Skip to main content

 (Photo: Bryan E. Reynolds)

 Monarch butterflies (Danaus plexippus) are perhaps the most well-known and beloved butterflies in North America.
-A ubiquitous sight in gardens, prairies, and natural areas from coast to coast, their arrival in northern states and Canadian provinces is viewed by many as a welcome sign of the change in seasons from spring to summer.
+Seen in gardens, prairies, and natural areas from coast to coast, their arrival in northern states and Canadian provinces is viewed by many as a welcome sign of the change in seasons from spring to summer.
 Renowned for their long-distance seasonal migration and spectacular winter gatherings in Mexico and California, the monarch butterfly population has recently declined to dangerously low levels.

 Learn More